brightway-lca/matrix_utils/README.md

 `MappedMatrix` is iterable; calling `next()` will draw new samples from all included stochastic resources, and rebuild the matrix.

+#### Indexers

+Each datapackage is assigned exactly one indexer, shared across all its resource groups.
+This indexer determines which column of an array resource is used on each iteration.
+The design assumption is one indexer per datapackage — `MappedMatrix.indexers` returns a `{name: indexer}` dict at that level. `MappedMatrix.local_indexers` returns a `{group_label: indexer}` dict for what each resource group is actually using, which will normally be the same object (or a `Proxy` wrapping it for combinatorial packages).
+You may replace `group.indexer` on any individual group after construction, but you are then responsible for the consequences — in particular, `next()` only advances the package-level indexers, so any custom group-level indexer must be advanced manually.

 You may also find it useful to iterate through `MappedMatrix.groups`, which are instances of `ResourceGroup`, documented below.

 ### `ResourceGroup` class